Shayne Graham: Cincinnati Bengals

-Baltimore Ravens
+Baltimore Ravens (first stint)

 In June 2010, Graham signed a 1-year-deal with the Baltimore Ravens worth up to $2.5 million.
 Graham was released during final cuts before the season started in favor of Billy Cundiff.

 New York Giants

 On October 16, 2010, the New York Giants signed Graham due to an injury to kicker Lawrence Tynes.
 Graham only played in one game for the Giants and did not attempt a field goal.
 He did, however, make all four of his extra point attempts.
-On October 18, 2010, just two days after being signed, the Giants released Graham.
+On October 18, just two days after being signed, the Giants released Graham.

 New England Patriots

 On November 10, 2010, the New England Patriots signed Graham after an injury to kicker Stephen Gostkowski.
 In his first game, in Week 10 against the Pittsburgh Steelers, Graham was 2-for-2 on field goals but missed one of four extra point attempts on the night.
 In eight games, Graham finished the 2010 season 12-for-12 on field goals, and 35-for-37 on extra points.

-In the playoffs, Graham was 2-for-2 in the Patriots loss to the Jets.
+In the playoffs, Graham was 2-for-2 in the Patriots' loss to the New York Jets.